Do I Need Tenants Insurance?

-The cost of renters insurance and the amount of personal property coverage you need depends on how much your property is worth.
+The cost of tenants insurance and the amount of personal property coverage you need depends on how much your property is worth.

-Remember, if you have ever asked yourself "Do I need renters insurance?" the answer is probably yes.
+Remember, if you have ever asked yourself, "Do I need tenants insurance?" the answer is probably yes.

-To better understand your renters insurance coverage needs, ask yourself:
+To better understand your tenants insurance coverage needs, ask yourself:

 - How much are my belongings worth?

-- Could I afford to buy it all back again if it were destroyed in a fire or stolen?
+- Could I afford to replace them all if they were destroyed in a fire or stolen?

 - What would I do in the event of a liability lawsuit against me?